mattpe/wbma/docs/w3-pipe.md

 **Read:** [Pipes angular.io guide](https://angular.io/docs/ts/latest/guide/pipes.html).

-### Task: Create a _custom_ pipe and use it to get thumbnail images of the media files
+### Task A: Create a _custom_ pipe and use it to get thumbnail images of the media files

 1. Continue last exercise.
 Create a new branch with git.
 1. Show the dates of images in 'HomePage', show the date in Finnish format by using DatePipe.